 Here are my Valentine’s Day thoughts:

-As a natural mom I tend to default to frugal and low-key valentines day activities or nothing at all –
+As a natural mom, I tend to default to frugal and low-key valentines day activities or nothing at all –

 Valentines Day is about love right?
 Although we might not want to buy into the dozen-roses-expensive-dinner festivities, we can still show love.

 I don’t want a fancy dinner with expensive flowers, but a chocolate bar and a bunch of flowers from Aldi sounds great to me.
-Even an acknowledgement that Valentine’s is a special day and that my husband tells me he loves me, is perfect.
+Even an acknowledgment that Valentine’s is a special day and that my husband tells me he loves me, is perfect.

 Valentine’s is about giving and receiving love and spending time together right?
 Maybe you and your spouse/significant other are already good at that, but let’s face it, some of us need a reminder.

 We need a day to refocus on what is important in our lives and find ways to express love to those that mean the most to us.

 So why not refocus on what you like to do together?